NHSDigital/record-a-vaccination-guidance/app/index.md

 ---
 layout: page
-title: How to use the Record a vaccination service
+title: A guide to using the Record a vaccination service
 analytics_key: home
 next:
   title: Vaccination data